-Introduction / History The Chechen live in the remote valleys of the Caucasus Mountains of southern Russia between the Caspian Sea and the Black Sea.
+Introduction / History Chechens live in the remote valleys of the Caucasus Mountains of southern Russia between the Caspian Sea and the Black Sea.
 They are a strong, determined people with a long history of fighting for their independence.
 Soviet rule dominated the Chechen during the first half of the 20th century.
-For years the Chechen had based land tenure upon joint-clan ownership.
-When the Soviets introduced the idea of property ownership by society rather than by clan, the Chechen fiercely opposed it.
+For years the Chechens had based land tenure upon joint-clan ownership.
+When the Soviets introduced the idea of property ownership by society rather than by clan, the Chechens fiercely opposed it.

 The core of the Chechen society is the taip, a clan-like organization whose members descend from a common ancestor.
 An assembly of elders, with their own court, rules each taip.